|home||[ writing ]||bicycle repair||travel|

 Note that some inoculations take several weeks to "take", or require a second shot after six weeks.
 Find out early enough.
 If you are traveling in Europe, North America, Japan, and other industrialized countries, you can pretty much forget inoculations, unless you go trekking in a national park.
 But ask your doctor anyway, don't take my word for it!

-Buy travel insurance.
+Buy travel health insurance.
 You can get them at travel agents for very reasonable prices, for the period you'll be abroad.
-Make sure that the insurance covers actual cost, not what it would have cost at home (treatment in the USA can be extremely expensive, for example).
+Make sure that the insurance covers actual cost, not what it would have cost at home (treatment in the USA can be shockingly expensive, for example).

 Also make sure that it covers emergency transportation home, if the local doctor judges that it is necessary.
 The flight home should not depend on approval of the insurance company!
 Emergency transport can be hugely expensive and the insurance company will be very motivated to refuse payment.